Agnivesh-Anil-Warrier/LMS-Force-Preview/README.md

 Some Learning Management Systems (LMS) force PDF files to download instead of allowing browser preview.

-This Chrome/Chromium extension automatically modifies LMS links by setting:

-`forcedownload=0`

-so PDFs open directly in the browser preview instead of downloading every time.
+This Chrome/Chromium extension automatically handles the situation so PDFs open directly in the browser preview instead of downloading every time.

 ---